 Scrapbook: Print out the pictures you've taken throughout the past school year and work with the kids to create a class scrapbook of all your adventures.
 Include school pictures as well as the candid shots you've captured during class, field trips and holiday events.
 Let groups help design different pages of the scrapbook and have students add their unique flair.
 Display during open houses for future students to enjoy!

-Photo crafts: Use the free Lifetouch Portrait Stickers you received at the start of the year to make some really interesting photo-themed crafts.
+Photo crafts: Use the free Lifetouch Arts and Crafts Stickers you received at the start of the year to make some really interesting photo-themed crafts.
 Bookmarks are always a great idea that can be cut, colored and then customized with each child's school picture.
 Then laminate and send home to encourage reading all summer long!

 Picture share event: Ask parents to share images of each student's baby photo and then play a fun game where students guess whose photo is whose.
 You might even make a board and hang it in the hallway so caregivers can get in on the fun, too.
 It's interesting to see the resemblances as kids have grown.
 Don't forget that teachers should participate, too!
 Bring in old images and let kids giggle with delight.